-4-3D printed scaffold applications in spinal cord injury repair
+3D printed scaffold applications in spinal cord injury repair

 Various 3D printed scaffold for SCI repair has been reported in the recent years.
-In this regards, Li and co-workers designed an in vitro 3D printed sodium alginate-matrigel scaffold to promote the differentiation and growth of ectomesenchymal stem cells (EMSCs).
-Based on the in vitro results, in addition to better neural differentiation efficiency compared to 2D culture, the cell survival rate on the 3D printed scaffold was more than 88%.58 In another study, Joung et al. produced 3D printed scaffold based on matrigel/gelatin/ gelma with microextrusion-based method.
-Their results showed that the sNPCs and OPCs were distributed in specific channels (Fig 4A) and cells were alive for 3 d after printing in all three layers (Fig 4B) which indicates that the this 3D printed scaffolds are neurocompatible for both cell types.95
+In this regards, Li et al designed an in vitro 3D printed sodium alginate-matrigel scaffold to promote the differentiation and growth of ectomesenchymal stem cells.
+Based on the in vitro results, in addition to better neural differentiation efficiency compared to 2D culture, the cell survival rate on the 3D printed scaffold was more than 88%.58 In another study, Joung et al produced 3D printed scaffold based on matrigel/gelatin/GelMa with microextrusion-based method.
+Their results showed that the sNPCs and OPCs were distributed in specific channels (Figure 4A) and cells were alive for 3 days after printing in all three layers (Figure 4B) which indicates that this 3D printed scaffolds are neurocompatible for both cell types.95